-British Land: The National Literacy Trust worked closely with British Land to ensure that children on the Young Readers Programme were still able to benefit despite school closures.
-British Land connected the National Literacy Trust to their local teams, which meant they were able to distribute 6,000 books and 3,000 literacy activity packs through local food banks during lockdown.
+British Land: The National Literacy Trust worked closely with real estate partner British Land to adapt the Young Readers Programme, ensuring that children were still able to benefit despite school closures.
+British Land also connected the National Literacy Trust with their local teams at 20 UK locations, donating 6,000 books and 3,000 literacy activity packs through local food banks during lockdown.

-The Literacy Project: Penguin Random House worked with the National Literacy Trust to donate more than 200,000 books and writing resources to children who needed them most.
+Penguin Random House: Penguin Random House worked with the National Literacy Trust to donate more than 200,000 books and writing resources to children who needed them most.
 They also recruited 80 new primary schools serving disadvantaged communities to benefit from their school library programme, Puffin World Of Stories, for free from September.